Efficient Separation of RLT Cuts for Implicit and Explicit Bilinear Terms: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{section:background}, RLT for bilinear products is explained.
-In Section~\ref{section:detection}, we describe the technique for deriving bilinear product relations from MILP constraints.
+In Section~\ref{section:background}, RLT for bilinear \firstrevision{terms} is explained.
+In Section~\ref{section:detection}, we describe the technique for deriving bilinear product relations from MILP constraints and discuss product relation filtering strategies.
 Section~\ref{section:separation} presents the new cut separation algorithm, and computational results are presented in Section~\ref{section:results}.
+Section~\ref{section:conclusion} concludes the paper.